-A user enters the system by accessing the console port with a terminal program or via IPSec protected Telnet or SSH session to a LAN port.
-The security appliance will prompt the User for their password.
-If the password is correct, the user is allowed entry to the executive program.
+A user enters the system by accessing the console port with a terminal program or via IPSec protected Telnet or SSH v2 session to a LAN port.
+The security appliances will prompt the User for their password.
+Connecting via SSH v2 supports specifying the user name during initial connection, in addition to a password prompt.
+In either case, if the password is correct, the user is allowed entry to the executive program.
 The services available to the User role consist of the following: